- American Physical Society Sites

 - Policy & Advocacy

 - About APS

 - Become a Member

 This award recognizes exceptional young scientists who have performed original doctoral thesis work of outstanding scientific quality in the area of statistical and nonlinear physics.

-This annual award consists of $2,000, a certificate citing the accomplishments of the recipient, the honor of an invited talk at APS March Meeting at which the award will be presented, and a travel allowance to attend the meeting.
-The travel allowance will be of up to $750 for awardees based in North America and up to $1,500 for awardees from overseas.
+This annual award consists of $2,000, a certificate, travel reimbursement (up to $750 for North America, $1,500 overseas), and a registration waiver to receive the award and give an invited talk at the APS March Meeting.
 The invited talk will be held in the GSNP Award Session, which also hosts presentations associated with the Student and Postdoctoral Speaker Awards.
 There will be one awardee each year.
 The awardee is expected to attend the corresponding APS March Meeting.

 The award was established in 2017 by the Topical Group on Statistical and Nonlinear Physics, and is supported by a joint sponsorship with Chaos: An Interdisciplinary Journal of Nonlinear Science (AIP Publishing).

 Nominations will be accepted by July 31 of each year for doctoral dissertations written in English and as part of the requirements for a doctoral degree at any university or equivalent institution worldwide.
 Nominees must be members of the GSNP and have their approved dissertations submitted in final form to their institutions between July 1 of the previous year and June 30 of the nomination year.
+For example, for the 2019 recipient nomination period, with a deadline of July 31, 2018, the nominee’s thesis submission date must be between July 1, 2017 and June 30, 2018.
 The student is expected to be nominated by their thesis advisor, who is not required to be a member of the GSNP.
 A student who has won a dissertation award in another APS unit, or whose thesis advisor serves on the current selection committee, is not eligible.